Revised May 2022

-The Board Eligibility Policy requires successful completion of American Board of Ophthalmology certification requirements (written examination and oral examination) within seven (7) years of residency graduation.
+The Board Eligibility Policy requires successful completion of American Board of Ophthalmology certification requirements (both written and oral examinations) within seven (7) years of residency graduation.
 This policy applies to all candidates for board certification.
 This policy revision extends eligibility by two (2) years and eliminates a re-entry process following the seven-year Board Eligibility period.

-During the seven-year Board Eligibility period, a candidate may refer to himself/herself as “Board Eligible” and may:
+During the seven-year Board Eligibility period, candidates may refer to themselves as “Board Eligible” and may: